zhaojh10010/m3u8-offline-downloader/README.md

 ### Other information
 - Everything is defined in app.js, just use it.
 - The default port is 8088, the log file is `server.log`
-- And this project offers two shell scripts to start (in background) and stop nodejs server
+- This project offers two shell scripts to start (in background) and stop nodejs server